ibm-cloud-docs/Registry/container-registry-cli.md

 <dt>`--no-cache`</dt>
 <dd>(Optional)  If specified, cached image layers from previous builds are not used in this build.</dd>
 <dt>`--pull`</dt>
-<dd>(Optional) If specified, the base images are pulled, even if an image with a matching tag already exists on the build host.</dd>
+<dd>(Optional) If specified, the base images are pulled, even if an image with a matching tag exists on the build host.</dd>
 <dt>`--quiet`, `-q`</dt>
 <dd>(Optional) If specified, the build output is suppressed unless an error occurs.</dd>
 <dt>`--build-arg KEY=VALUE`</dt>